chiskas2/333-RGB-LED-MiniCube/README.md

   The value was experimentatally determined, and was what my RGB LEDs seemed to be the most white with (while still having a conservative current load).
 It totalled about 8.5 mA for a fully lit RGB LED.
 Times 3 = 25.5 mA for one row, and thus below Arduino's max of 40 mA pr. pin.
 In addition any one row pin is only on for 1/9th the time.

-  (Beware there's a 200 mA limit total all pins, regardless!
-According to Note 3 under Table 32-2 of the Atmega 328P datasheet)
+  Beware there's a 200 mA limit total all pins, regardless!
+(According to Note 3 under Table 32-2 of the Atmega 328P datasheet)

-  Your RGB LED's may vary.
+  Your RGB LEDs may vary.
 Mine were common cathode, diffuse RGB LED's, not sure what particular type if it has a name.